• All Recipes

 I like to share simple insights from my schooling in Holistic Nutrition.
 Let's chat about our main ingredients:

 Oats are high in protein and help balance blood sugar levels.
-I like to use rolled oats as they are less processed (than quick oats) and will offer the body lasting energy.
+I like to use rolled oats as they are less processed (than quick oats) and will offer my body (and the kids) lasting energy.

 This information comes from Prescription for Dietary Wellness by Phyllis A. Balch and The New Whole Foods Encyclopedia by Rebecca Wood.